elimbaum/eecs-senior-project/notes.md

 Fixed the prompt-printing bug. need to keep track of when we have completed an expression or not.

 Now I can't link chapter 4.
 Things being included, but not found by the linker? looks like it's a linking issue. linking all libraries and it seems to work.
+But it's really slow.
+More cores?

+Function redefinition issue: I don't think i'm storing both.
+Prototype is being updated (# args), but not body. so new function is not being stored. or is not being found correctly? the storage process involves a lookup, i think. not sure. i should just continue. might fix itself later on in the tutorial.

+Build instructions in the tutorial are incomplete.
+Referring to cmakelists might work.

+Extern issue might be caused by master.
+Try reinstalling 7.0.1?
+Works on 6.0.1...

+Ok!
+Done with the Kaleidoscope tutorial.
+Now moving on to JIT

+### LLVM JIT Tutorial

+https://releases.llvm.org/6.0.1/docs/tutorial/BuildingAJIT1.html (need to use the appropriate version)

 ### LAPACK User Guide